A Complete Diagrammatic Calculus for Boolean Satisfiability: Introduction

 Using our complete axiomatisation, we can derive the (un)satisfiability of any given SAT instance entirely diagrammatically, by applying local equational reasoning steps.
 For example, in a few steps, diagram above can be rewritten to $\tikzfig{wunit-wcounit}$, a diagram which represents the unsatisfiable formula $\exists x(\lnot x\land x)$.

 We also take advantage of the fact that our syntax can represent \emph{Horn clauses} to give a sound and complete encoding of propositional logic programs.
-We show how to represent definite logic programs diagrammatically and how their conventional semantics -- their \emph{least Herbrand model} -- corresponds to the semantics of the associated diagram.
-Paired to the completeness result, this gives us a procedure to decide semantic equivalence of logic programs, by rewriting in the equational theory of our calculus --- see e.g. Example~\ref{ex:lpequiv} below.
+We show how to represent definite logic programs diagrammatically and how their conventional semantics corresponds to the semantics of the associated diagrams.
+Paired to the completeness result, this gives us a procedure to decide semantic equivalence of logic programs, by rewriting in the equational theory of our calculus -- see e.g. Example~\ref{ex:lpequiv} below.

 \textbf{Synopsis.} We introduce and motivate the semantic domain of interest in Section~\ref{sec:semantics}.
 We introduce the diagrammatic calculus in Section~\ref{sec:cat-sem}.
 We show how to use the calculus to reason about satisfiability in Section~\ref{sec:sat}, and how to use it as a proof system for equivalence of logic programs in Section~\ref{sec:LP}.
 We conclude with the proof of completeness in Section~\ref{sec:sound-complete}.
+Due to space limitation, we omit the proof details, which can be found at \href{https://arxiv.org/abs/2211.12629}{arXiv:2211.12629 [cs.LO]}.